SeanPoints/NEWFIRM/README.md

 data/UTYYYYMMDD/Skysub

 Each program produces a log file <Program>.log during execution.
-The logs contain details of the steps perfomred by the program and may be useful to debug any failures.
+The logs contain details of the steps performed by the program and may be useful to debug any failures.

-As mentioned above the individual detectors have are not yet recombined into a single image nor is a final astrometric solution applied to the images.
-These steps are currently performed using Emmanuel Bertin's Astromatic software: SExtractor, SCAMP, and SWarp.
+After the data have been sky-subtracted, one will need to place an astrometric solution on the individual images before stacking.
+All of these steps can be performed using Emmanuel Bertin's Astromatic software:
+SExtractor, SCAMP, and SWarp (https://github.com/astromatic).

+Astrometric solutions can also be obtained by using the Astrometry.net software at https://astrometry.net.

 ---